Inventory Reporting Techniques with Examples

 You can build powerful inventory reports in Unleashed – try our cloud-based inventory reporting software for free today.

-What is an inventory report?
+What is an Inventory Report?

-An inventory report is a catchall term covering any reports relating to purchase management, production management, what’s on order, in production, in the warehouse and allocated for sale, and sales reporting.
+An inventory report is a catch-all term covering any reports relating to purchase management, production management, what’s on order, in production, in the warehouse and allocated for sale, and sales reporting.

-Why is an inventory report important?
+Why is an Inventory Report Important?

 It’s essential to create an inventory report to sustain a healthy product business.
 It enables you to identify problems quickly, control costs and get more satisfied customers.

 Stock reports (also called inventory records) detail everything that comes into and out of the warehouse.
-When kept up to date, they can help you identify any problems affecting performance: such as product loss through theft, obsolescence or dead stock.
+When kept up to date, they can help you identify any problems affecting performance, such as product loss through theft, obsolescence or dead stock.

 Good inventory reports enable you to identify trends and opportunities.
-This informs optimal reorder quantities, allowing you to minimise the risk of over and understocking.
+This informs optimal reorder quantities, allowing you to minimise the risk of over- and understocking.

 Up-to-date inventory records help you keep up with your costs.
-They can show you which suppliers offer the best deals, freight and transport costs, cost of returns and more so you can adjust your expenses accordingly.
+They can show you which suppliers offer the best deals, freight and transport costs, cost of returns and more, so you can adjust your expenses accordingly.

 Inventory records identify the metrics and key performance indicators (KPIs) that can help you when it comes time to set attainable goals so that you can give direction to your business growth.

 Using inventory reports, your customer service team or sales rep will know where to quickly get the right stock and pricing information for customers.
-If customers face delays and long wait times, they might switch to a competitor who can provide them with the right information and products quicker.
+If customers face delays and long wait times, they might switch to a competitor who can provide them with the right information and products quickly.

 There are hundreds of potential inventory reporting metrics, ranging from the simple to the sophisticated.